 Be careful about buying anything in any of the cafés, shops, bars and restaurants close to the Vatican or Piazza Navona; the prices have been hiked right up to catch out holiday-makers.
 Avoid any thing that looks like it's been geared specifically for tourists if you don't want to pay €5 for a bottle of water.

 The Italians are famed for their gelato, but not all gelatarie are the same and nor is their attitude towards ravenous tourists.
 The products sold by street vendors vary in quality and you may be charged an extortionate amount.
-Ask the price before you buy or head for a proper gelateria, like Il Gelato di Claudio Torce in Viale Aventino 59 or Old Bridge Gelataria near the Vatican.
+Ask the price before you buy or head for a proper gelateria, like Il Gelato di Claudio Torce in Viale Aventino 59 or Old Bridge Gelateria near the Vatican, or Gelateria Giolitti, next to Montecitorio.